huntdatacenter/about/pages/en/about/careers.md

             <div class="hc-container-title">
               Culture
             </div>
-            Team with a flat stucture where you are allowed to do what you really belive in, and have an impact.<br><br>International employees with english as working language, both in documents and conversations.<br><br>A small multidisiplinary team with complementary skills where you will be the expert in your field.<br><br>Roles and services are constantly evolving along with the devlopment of the scientific frontieer.<br><br>Employees that do what they enjoy the most, being building things, automating things, learning or teaching new skills, or diving head first into unknown territory.<br><br>Inclusive and multicultural environment that appreciate warm humor, diversity, care and respect.
+            Team with a flat structure where you are allowed to do what you really believe in, and have an impact.<br><br>International employees with English as working language, both in documents and conversations.<br><br>A small multidisciplinary team with complementary skills where you will be the expert in your field.<br><br>Roles and services are constantly evolving along with the development of the scientific frontier.<br><br>Employees that do what they enjoy the most, being building things, automating things, learning or teaching new skills, or diving head first into unknown territory.<br><br>Inclusive and multicultural environment that appreciates warm humor, diversity, care and respect.
           </v-col>
           <v-col cols="12" class="v-col-sm-6">
 <!--          <v-col cols="6" class="d-none d-sm-flex">     -->